Welcome to the Putnam County Bar Association Website

 FREE CLE EVENT WAS PROVIDED ON OCTOBER 15, 2014

-All You Need to Know About The Client Security Fund and Attorney Escrow Accounts (2 hour program starting at 12:00pm at George's Restaurant) Two ethics credits - approval pending.
+All You Need to Know About The Client Security Fund and Attorney Escrow Accounts (2 hour program starting at 12:00pm at George's Restaurant) Two ethics credits approved.
 This program was appropriate for experienced and newly admitted attorneys.

 If you missed our meeting on Wednesday September 10, 2014 at 12:00pm, you missed a presentation by Sally Cross of the Community Foundation of Putnam County concerning the services offered by her organization to our community.